aldouzerobinrelos-web/Relos_ECE2112_PA4/README.md

 `Name`, `Track`, `GEAS`, `Electronics`, `Average`.

-Display VisFemale.
-Then display only the rows of VisFemale whose Average is at least 60.
-Do not overwrite VisFemale when performing this second filter.
+Display `VisFemale`.
+Then display only the rows of `VisFemale` whose `Average` is at least 60.
+Do not overwrite `VisFemale` when performing this second filter.

 ---